super510/super510/README.md

 I'm super, I'm something of a LUA developer myself, and...

 - 🔭 16yo
-- 😡 Hates elseif, forgets to add a wait to the while loop
+- 〽️ I code for hobby and to improve myself

 **Languages:**